HP chief aims for software revenue leap - report

 Former eBay CEO Whitman defended the $12 billion acquisition of British software firm Autonomy, which was closed in October.

-The deal, which was the centrepiece of a botched strategy shift that cost ex-chief executive Apotheker his job, was "a good acquisition," Whitman told the paper, in an interview published on Thursday.
+The deal, which was the centerpiece of a botched strategy shift that cost ex-chief executive Apotheker his job, was "a good acquisition," Whitman told the paper, in an interview published on Thursday.